yaoguai/fvwm-min/README.md

 ## Themes

 A number of styles are available, which provide different color themes.
-The following color themes are based on classic and familiar workstation user
+These color themes are based on classic and familiar Unix workstation user interfaces like the Motif Window Manager (MWM) and the Common Desktop Environment (CDE):
-interfaces:

-* _CDE_ -- The default CDE look as seen on many Unix workstations
+* _CDE_ -- Like CDE (standard)
-* _MWM_ -- Like the Motif window manager
+* _MWM_ -- Like MWM (standard)
-* _Solar_ -- Similar to the classic Solaris CDE palette
+* _Solar_ -- Like CDE on Solaris
-* _T64_ -- Similar to the look of Tru64 and VMS CDE environments
+* _T64_ -- Like CDE on Tru64 and VMS
-* _TWM_ -- Like the old TWM window manager
+* _TWM_ -- Like TWM
-* _Vaxen_ -- Takes after a line of minicomputers and workstations
+* _Ultra_ -- Like MWM on ULTRIX

-Original color themes are available for users who want to try something new:
+Original color themes are also available:

-* _Console_ -- Dark theme like a VGA text mode console
+* _Console_ -- VGA text mode console
 * _Forest_ -- Dense forests and natural surroundings
-* _Green_ -- Green screen terminals
+* _Green_ -- Green screen phosphor terminal
 * _Min_ -- Monochromatic minimalism
 * _Oxygen_ -- Simple and clean light blue style
 * _Rain_ -- Misty marshes and rain